 New gas, propane or oil furnaces are also available and have efficiency ratings of 78 percent and 96 percent AFUE.
 Look for a product with a multi-speed or variable-speed fan, which is more efficient.

-If you want to learn more about how to find the best heating system for your home, you can count on the technicians at Gilmore Heating Air and Solar in Placerville, CA. Our professionals can assist you in finding the right product and can provide you with more information on the heating systems that we offer to our customers.
-We also offer heating and air repair and maintenance as well as solar installation services.
+If you want to learn more about how to find the best heating system for your home, you can count on the technicians at Gilmore Heating Air and Plumbing in Placerville, CA. Our professionals can assist you in finding the right product and can provide you with more information on the heating systems that we offer to our customers.
+We also offer heating and air repair and maintenance.
 Contact us today to learn how we can serve you.